Turkey Roasting Guide + Turkey Printable

 There is a LOT of information in this post for the turkey printable, I hope you use the below table of contents to make navigating a bit easier.

-- Turkey Printable
+Free Turkey Cooking Printable

-Fresh vs. Frozen Turkey
+What is better?
+Fresh vs. Frozen Turkey?

 The short answer is fresh is always best!
 A fresh turkey will actually last up to a month in the fridge.